Motorcycle Parts & Gear

 Manufacturing Defect Claims

-In manufacturing defects claims, the plaintiff asserts that a specific product was defectively manufactured as compared to products in the same line, and the particular units of the product were defectively manufactured.
+In manufacturing defect claims, if you can compare the product in question with another product in the same line within the manufacturer, the product falls into manufacturing defect claim.
 So, the product presented a harm which actually was a result of the manufacturing defects.

 Design Defect Claims